postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/validating-elements-against-schema.md

 > Note that sometimes a single error in your schema will cause more than one issue to appear in the list.
 As you fix your errors, the validation issues disappear.

 Postman will display a warning if there is an issue with your schema JSON or YAML syntax.
 Look for errors indicated in the editor and hover over them for more detail.
-Postman will only be able to validate your schema elements if the JSON or YAML is itself well-formed.
+For Postman to be able to validate your schema elements, the JSON or YAML must be well formed.

 If there are no errors, Postman will indicate in the lower pane that your schema is valid.